Notifications

 Carriers commonly use these vehicles in truck-tactor, semi-trailer configurations.

-At the end of the Class 1 driver’s employment or engagement with the carrier, the carrier will provide an up-to-date record to the driver.
+At the end of the Class 1 driver’s employment or engagement, the carrier will provide an up-to-date record to the driver.
 The driver can provide a copy to future employers or insurers to confirm their driving experience.

 The new requirement does not apply to: